Javran/Thinking-dumps/pcph-learn/src/Ch04/NOTES.md

 #### Rate-Limiting the Producer

-If a transformer processes values at a rate lower than the producer, many unconsumed values will be accumulated, this is undesired, the trick is to just produce some limited results and pause, if it turns out later that more values are required,
+If a mapper processes values at a rate lower than the producer, many unconsumed values will be accumulated, this is undesired, the trick is to just produce some limited results and pause, if it turns out later that more values are required,